 A few minutes later, Robert tried on a flak jacket from World War II.
 It kept looking to me like he had it on wrong, but Asma, helping him zip it up, vouched that it was on correctly.
 World War II buffs, input?

 At left, courtesy of Asma's camera, Robert and I stand near the risky entrance to the exhibit.
-At right, he lifts me up to demonstrate that I am extremely risk-adverse: like most good cats, I prefer having all of my feet on the floor.
+At right, he lifts me up to demonstrate that I am extremely risk-averse: like most good cats, I prefer having all of my feet on the floor.

 Here's what Asma had to say about the day we spent together Zipcaring, eating, and having fun: